hackifiery/med/README.md

 --version/-v: display the current version

 Once in the editor, type ctrl-s to save, ctrl-q to quit.

+# Known issues

+med is still buggy, so there are some problems that you may encounter:

+* No horizontal scrolling
+* Downloads from the release page do not display version correctly; building encounters non-fatal git errors (will be fixed in the next update)

 # TODO
 * [done] Scrolling
 * [done] Display row/column